Sexual abuse in the American film industry: Fatty Arbuckle case

 The first case of sexual assault in Hollywood to receive widespread media attention occurred on September 5, 1921, when comedian Roscoe "Fatty" Arbuckle was accused of sexually assaulting actress Virginia Rappe.
 Arbuckle had organized a party in which, it was alleged, he took advantage of Rappe's drunkenness to rape her.
 The aggression was so violent that Rappe died four days later.
 The news coverage reached such a pitch that journalist and newspaper tycoon William Randolph Hearst wrote columns in which he directly accused Arbuckle and added details to the event, such as that Arbuckle had raped Rappe with a bottle.

 Arbuckle was the defendant in three widely publicized trials for the rape of Rappe, and after the first two trials, which resulted in hung juries, Arbuckle was acquitted in the third trial and received a formal written statement of apology from the jury.
 Despite Arbuckle's acquittal, the scandal was enough to end his career.

+Patricia Douglas case

+Patricia Douglas, a dancer and film extra, reported being raped by David Ross, a sales employee at Metro-Goldwyn-Meyer studios, during a party she was hired to entertain guests with dozens of other women hosted by the company in 1937.
+Patricia reported she was force-fed alcohol, then when she went outside to vomit, Ross forced her into a car and violently raped her.
+She immediately went to the hospital and filed reports for prosecution, even paying her own legal fees.

+A massive retaliation was waged against Patricia to blacklist and ruin her so the case was dropped.
+Patricia was cleaned at the hospital instead of evidence being collected, news reports revealing her personal information lied that she was promiscuous and had contracted a sexually transmitted disease, and even the prosecutor was accused of taking bribes in exchange for dropping the charges.
+Director David Stenn found Patricia before she died in 2003, insisting to ask her account once again, which was published in an article by Vanity Fair magazine.
+Stenn would later release the documentary Girl 27 to cover Patricia's reports and legal efforts and ensuing fallout, as well as other sexual abuses of female celebrities in the American entertainment industry.

+Actresses and feminist activists Rose McGowan and Jessica Chastain have voiced their support for the documentary and believe it to be vital education on sexual abuse cultures in Hollywood.
+McGowan has since publicly accused Hal Roach, at whose ranch the party was held, of facilitating the sexual abuses of even more women at the party, but details haven't been elaborated to expend on the case any further.

-Louis B. Mayer
+Louis B. Mayer case

 Louis B. Mayer has been accused of sexual abuse, including having groped a then-teenage Judy Garland.
 According to Gerald Clarke's book Get Happy: The Life of Judy Garland, Mayer "held meetings with the young woman seated on his lap, his hands on her chest".